raimon49/pip-licenses/README.md

 #### JSON

-When executed with the `--format-json` option, you can output list in JSON format easily allowing post-processing.
+When executed with the `--format=json` option, you can output list in JSON format easily allowing post-processing.
 The `j` keyword is prepared as alias of `json`.

 ```json
 [